 The upper of the Ride 8 is made with Open Mesh technology, which allows for good circulation throughout the shoes, for better breathability.
 The upper also uses Saucony’s Flex Film Overlay, which provides a good fit for the foot and while also being lightweight and offering support

 In the case of the Ride 8, the shoes are fairly neutral in terms of weight.
 They weigh in at about 9.4 oz for a men’s size 10, which is fairly average for the type of trainers the Ride are.
-The weight of the Ride 8 are right on par with most trainers similar to this type, and probably would not be considered lightweight
+The weight of the Ride 8 is right on par with most trainers similar to this type, and probably would not be considered lightweight

 The Saucony Ride 8's are fairly breathable as a product of the design of the upper, with its Open Mesh technology.
 The slats that provide ventilation do a good job of facilitating circulation.
 Overall, the ride 8 is a fairly breathable and well-ventilated shoe.

 The Saucony Ride 8 is a comfortable shoe, through the design of the upper and the midsole.
 The upper is flexible and offers a snug fit, with its previously mentioned Flex Film Overlay, which allows for natural motion of the foot.
 The midsole’s SSL EVA foam, also contributes to the comfort of this shoe, through its good response and its lightweight and soft nature.
 Overall, the Ride 8 is a fairly comfortable shoe.

 Saucony presents runners with unique style choices in comparison to other popular footwear brands.
 The Ride 8 comes in robust colors, and unique, bright combinations, like one combination which features silver, citron, and red.
 The Ride 8’s offer a good variety of color options for both men and women, so there is sure to be a color for everyone.
 Ladies, a reason more to check out these women's running shoes

 .
 It is worth noting though, that the Ride 8’s would probably be harder to use as an everyday walking shoe